swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 }
 ```

-`Task.Group` has no public initializers; instead, an instance of `Task.Group` is passed in to the `body` function of `withTaskGroup`.
+`TaskGroup` has no public initializers; instead, an instance of `TaskGroup` is passed in to the `body` function of `withTaskGroup`.
 This instance should not be copied out of the `body` function, because doing so can break the child task structure.

 > **Note**: Swift does not currently have a way to ensure that the task group passed into the `body` function is not copied elsewhere, so we therefore rely on programmer discipline in a similar manner to, e.g., [`Array.withUnsafeBufferPointer`](https://developer.apple.com/documentation/swift/array/2994771-withunsafebufferpointer).
 However, in the case of task groups, we can at least provide a runtime assertion if one attempts to  use the task group instance after its corresponding scope has ended.